cjohansen/spasm/Readme.md

 Spasm includes a simple router.
 It supports URL templates with named parts, and allows you to order routes by precedence.
-A route is associated with a page name, and is only used to resolve which page is being requested.
+A route is associated with a page name, and is used to resolve which page is being requested.

 The router is bi-directional.
 It can resolve page name and parameters from URLs, and it can generate URLs from a page name and parameters.
 The router also parses